culturecreates/artsdata-pipeline-action/README.md

 | `comment`                           | Comment about the artifact push (optional, default - url of the workflow YAML file.)
 | `shacl`                             | URL to the SHACL file to perform validations (optional)
 | `custom-databus-url`                | Custom databus URL to push the data to (optional, default - http://api.artsdata.ca/databus/)
+| `register-only`                     | Set as true to push to artsdata in register only

 <br>